 But now let’s venture into the real backcountry camping, where you leave civilization behind.

 Free Recreation Sites

 Some of my favourite camp spots are at recreation sites in Canada.
-If you like your camping experience in Canada more authentic and more wild, simple and rustic, this might be the kind of camping for you.
+If you like your camping experience in more authentic and more wild, simple and rustic, this will be the kind of camping for you.
 Recreation Sites are generally located in remote areas near rivers, trails, and lakes, accessed by gravel forestry roads or via hiking trails.
-That is where the locals go camp.
+That is where the locals camp.